Safety induction is done for workers when they newly come to work in a workplace or a site.

 Usually with new workers or employees, contractors or visitors to the company.

-Though, there are different types of safety induction depending on the persons involved.
+However, there are different types of safety induction depending on the persons involved.
 We have contractor induction, visitor induction, and employee induction.

 But the main point is to pass a safety message to the worker that will guarantee his safety from harm while on the job.